ugianka/capstone1/README.md

 ```
 \<container-name> is the name you want to give to the container.

-The --name \<aname> parameter is optional if you don't specify docker will create a name for the container.
+The --name \<aname> parameter is optional if you don't specify it docker will create a name for the container.

 The -p 5000:5000 will create a NAT in your machine on port 5000 to the port 5000 of the container.
 You will be able to send requests to the flask server in the container addressing your machine like this for example:

 ```
 curl -X GET  http://127.0.0.1:5000/train
 ```